 Osteosarcomas in dogs are similar to the human form in that both have similar histology and response to treatment.
 Dog models for this cancer showed its first success in clinical trials focusing on limb salvage techniques, these techniques are now used in human medicine.
 Since human and canine osteosarcomas have a 75% aneuploid DNA index and share similar genetic alterations, the canine model can be used to encompass this human cancer very effectively.

 In the United States, lymphomas represent about 5% of afflicted human and dog cancer patients.
-The incidence of new hodgkin’s lymphoma has been increasing in past years with no known reason, which is why new models for lymphoma could be useful in determining the cause as well as furthering insight into the cancer’s biology.
+The incidence of new Hodgkin’s lymphoma has been increasing in past years with no known reason, which is why new models for lymphoma could be useful in determining the cause as well as furthering insight into cancer’s biology.

 It is believed that this type of cancer is very similar in its flawed genetic state in both dogs and humans.
 The same type of chemotherapy is even used to treat diffuse large B-cell lymphomas, the most common type of NHL, for dogs and humans.
-Lymphoma is the most common life-threatening cancer in all dogs (24% of canine cancers) as well as it having high prevalence in certain breeds, such as 1 in 4 Boxers and 1 in 8 Golden Retrievers affected.
+Lymphoma is the most common life-threatening cancer in all dogs (24% of canine cancers) as well as it having a high prevalence in certain breeds, such as 1 in 4 Boxers and 1 in 8 Golden Retrievers affected.

 Recently, a study was conducted to treat lymphoma in dogs using anti-human leukocyte antigen (HLA)-DR monoclonal antibody (mAb).
 Results using humanized IgG4 anti-HLA-DR were successful in binding to malignant canine lymphocytes, with human clinical trials underway.
-This only provides an increasingly solid foundation in why using dogs with lymphoma is so promising in ensuring the safety and effectiveness for cancer therapy in our pets, as well as ourselves.
+This only provides an increasingly solid foundation in why using dogs with lymphoma is so promising in ensuring the safety and effectiveness of cancer therapy in our pets, as well as ourselves.

 The Dog Is a Relevant Model For Cancer Genetics